Our Team

 Intervention and Rehabilitation Specialist

-Dameon served as an Intervention Team Assistant for Kent School District and a Para Educator in the ASC, currently working as a Mall Safety Mentor for Glover Empower Mentoring, and a Rehabilitation Technician for DSHS.
-He has developed academic transfer career/technical, developmental and high school/GED options, and has experience with with various developmental disabilities and behavior issues.
-As a Mall Safety Mentor, he assisted youth in linking career and life goals to educational programs.
-He has trained others on how to work with the developmentally disabled, de-escalation, and the safety techniques.
-Dameon also serves as a member of the Family Advocacy Team.
+Dameon has served as an Intervention Team Assistant for Kent School District and a Para Educator in the ASC, currently working as a case manager and academic advisor for a high school completion program at Green River College, and a high school athletic sports coach.
+He has helped develop academic transfer career/technical, developmental, and high school/GED options.
+Dameon has experience working with various developmental disabilities and behavior issues.
+As a Mall Safety Mentor for GEM, he has also assisted youth in linking career and life goals to educational programs.
+He has trained other staff on how to work with the developmentally disabled, as well in de-escalation and the safety techniques.
+Dameon is currently completing a BA in Human Services, and Youth Development.

 Aneeka Ferrell